 “The (SFA’s) ‘temporary ban’ does not apply to the massive domestic legal ivory market in China which continues to perpetuate the desirability of and illegal trade in ivory, stimulates demand and provides an avenue for laundering illegal ivory,” said Mary Rice of the Environmental Investigation Agency.
 She adds: “In effect, the announcement is largely a window-dressing exercise,” she added.

-The EIA says the ban won’t impact around 180 licensed ivory-processing and retail facilities in China, which combined with a thriving illegal trade, makes the country a major player in a global trade responsible for the death of around 35,000 African elephants a year, threatening their extinction.
+The EIA says the ban won’t impact around 180 licensed ivory-processing and retail facilities in China, which combined with a thriving illegal trade, makes the country a major player in a global trade responsible for the death of around 35,000 African elephants a year

 China is the world’s largest consumer of ivory, prompting a sharp rise in the prices of raw tusks and finished ivory, although other countries such as the US are also big markets.